LNkholise/Khetsing_Market/README.md

 # ⚠️ ⚠️ ⚠️ Please Note:
 This is a simplified version of a larger project.
 The full implementation includes more advanced features and architecture, but remains private due to proprietary and sensitive content.

+### If it sparks something in you, smash that ⭐️ instead of just cloning and ghosting